-\item If one do not use the Laplace transform, then our result may be improved.
+\item If one does not use the Laplace transform, then our result may be improved.
 We were not able to avoid using bad triangle inequality estimates due to complex numbers, e.g., not splitting contributions of $\Pi_p^\mathrm{even}$ and $\Pi_p^\mathrm{odd}$ in the second half in Lemma~\ref{lem:precise-diagrammaticBounds} below.
 We would like to neglect either $\Pi_p^\mathrm{even}$ or $\Pi_p^\mathrm{odd}$ because the odd terms in \eqref{eq:def-sumOfLaceExpansionCoefficients} below are negative.
-In this end, the inductive approach to the lace expansion \cite{hs02,hs03} may be usable.
+To this end, the inductive approach to the lace expansion \cite{hs02,hs03} may be usable.
 However, this method is shown for spread-out models.
 An extension to nearest-neighbor models is required.

 \item Even if some improvements are found for ordinary percolation, such methods are not always applicable to oriented percolation.
-For example, the non-backtracking lace expansion~\cite{fh17nobl,fh17p} achieved a success for ordinary percolation.
+For example, the non-backtracking lace expansion~\cite{fh17nobl,fh17p} achieved success for ordinary percolation.
 Its expansion coefficients express the perturbation of the non-backtracking random walk while the (ordinary) lace expansion coefficients express that of the random walk.
 The non-backtracking random walk is useful to approximate ordinary-percolation clusters, but we guess that the property is not useful to approximate oriented-percolation clusters.
-Any paths on an oriented-percolation cluster are not self-avoiding paths when we regard them as spatial paths.
+Any paths on an oriented-percolation cluster are not self-avoiding paths when we consider their projection onto the space.
 Therefore, different methods between ordinary and oriented percolation are often desired. \end{enumerate}